 The following table gives an example of how you could specify VIPs for your user cluster.

-Notice that the VIP for the Kubernetes API server of the user cluster is
+Notice that the VIP for the Kubernetes API server of the user cluster and the ingress VIP are both in the same VLAN as the worker nodes and the control-plane nodes.

 |Service VIPs||Ten addresses for Services of type